 George Rogers Clark led American forces against the British in the area during the Revolutionary War and, prior to becoming a state, Indiana was the scene of frequent Indian uprisings until the victories of Gen. Anthony Wayne at Fallen Timbers in 1794 and Gen. William Henry Harrison at Tippecanoe in 1811.

-The State of Indiana was organized as territory on May 7, 1800 and entered the union as the 19th state on December 11, 1816.
+The Indiana Territory, was organized on May 7, 1800.
+The State of Indiana was created as the 19th state on December 11, 1816.
 The State of Indiana is bordered by Michigan, Illinois, Ohio and Kentucky.
 The capital is Indianapolis and the official state website is http://www.in.gov/.
 It has 92 Counties.
 Select a Indiana county to view information & records pertaining to each County